clinton-hall/nzbToMedia/README.md

 	watch_dir: Set this only if SickBeard is on another PC to your download client and the directory structure is different.(optional)

 	failed_fork: Set this to "1" if you are using the failed fork branch.
 Otherwise set this to "0". (optional)

+2. If you have added .py to your PATHEXT (in windows) or you have given nzbToSickBeard.py executable permissions, or you are using the compiled executables you can manually call this process outside of your nzb client for testing your configuration or in case a postprocessing event failed.
+	To do this, execute nzbToSickBeard.py e.g. double-click in Windows or via ssh/shell issue the following command:
+   	$ ./nzbToSickBeard.py when in the directory where nzbToSickBeard.py is located.

 ### nzbToCouchPotato

-1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields as they apply to your installation.
+1. Rename the file autoProcessMedia.cfg.sample to autoProcessMedia.cfg and fill in the appropriate fields in [CouchPotato] as they apply to your installation.

 	host: Set this to "localhost" if CouchPotatoServer and your download client are on the same system. otherwise enter the ipaddress of the system SickBeard is insatlled on.